marius-ogrean/m-test-crawler/README.md

 You can view the StormUI here: http://localhost:8080/

-If you want to kill the crawl, inside StormUI click the crawler under Topology Summary and press Kill.
+You can view details about the crawler pipeline by clicking on the "crawler" under Topology Summary.
+There you can kill the crawl if you want by pressing the Kill button.
 After killing the crawler you can't start it again.
-You have to delete the docker compose project that is running and start from step 4  from above.
+You have to delete the docker compose project that is running and restart from step 4  from above.

 About the performance of this crawler:
 -